Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/04_eyeriss_like/README.md

-Exercise 3
+Exercise 4
 ==========

 ## Overview

-This exercise runs a energy estimation on an architecture that is described with user-defined compound components.
+This exercise runs a energy estimation on an eyeriss-like architecture that is described with user-defined compound components.
 ## Steps